malcolmbarrett/au.rcourse/README.md

 au.rcourse::use_module("module_name")
 ```

-By default, this package downloads the materials to a conspicous place
+By default, this package downloads the materials to a conspicuous place
 like your Desktop.
 You can also tell `use_module()` exactly where to put
 the materials with `destdir`: